MSO-student-chapter/MSO-student-chapter.github.io/README.md

 # MSO-student-chapter.github.io
 This website was created as a
-way to connect Mode Shift Omaha to an audience that same change, just on a smaller scale, like a university campus! :-))
+way to connect Mode Shift Omaha to an audience that can evoke that same change, on a scale and in a place that badly needs it, our school campuses.